 Dynamic environment, new colleagues, new company structure.
 A dangerous combination for ambitious projects with tight deadlines.

-To make things more complicated the project must account for all services, add-on products, and user edge cases dragged in over the years of product development.
+To make things even more complicated the project must account for all services, add-on products, and user edge cases dragged in over the years of product development.

-Getting back from vacation I was immediately thrown into the process, having no idea what this new project is about.
+Getting back from my vacation I was immediately thrown into the process, having no idea what this new application is about.
 All planning and grooming sessions were already in the past, and teams were formed.
 At the same time, it was left to the individual parties to self-organize somehow and find their way in.
 I felt very uncomfortable and anxious: no information to start with, no initial setup, but probably the the most noticeable fact was the lack of clear leadership.
-To fill the gap many project management tasks got “naturally” assigned to the front-end team and from that point on required additional time for coordination.
+To fill the gap many project management tasks got “naturally” assigned to the front-end team and from that point on required additional time for coordination efforts.

 With a few exceptions, you can control the amount of skill you bring into making a decision, and you can work to uncover hidden information (though sometimes it’s not obvious where to look), but luck is completely out of your control.

-What prompted hidden information:
+What prompted hidden information in the first place: